lewismj/inky/README.md

 There are a number of small Lisp interpreters available, two that I came across are interesting as they take different approaches.

-1. [Build our Own Lisp][1]
+1. [Build our Own Lisp][1] 2.
+[Wisp][2]
-2. [Wisp][2]

-The interesting difference between these approaches is how they deal with lambda functions.
+The interesting difference between these approaches is how they deal with lambda functions and macros.

-Typically, we have
+If you take a simple lambda expression:
 ```
 (lambda (x) (+ x 1))
 ```

-The question is how do evaluate it?
-In the ‘Build Your Own Lisp’ version, *lambda* is just a symbol in the environment who’s lookup is formals and body (which have a ‘quoted’ type to ensure they aren’t eagerly evaluated).
+In the ‘Build Your Own Lisp’ version, when evaluating S-Expressions, lambda and other functions are assigned a special ‘type’ so that they aren’t eagerly evaluated’.
+In that implementation **lambda** is itself a symbol (in global scope) that corresponds to a built-in function that creates a structure for holding an evaluated lambda.

 Other implementations tend not to do this, and have the *eval* function treat *lambda* as a ’special’ operation.